Keeping London at the forefront of global business

 working with and for the whole UK

-London First campaigns tirelessly for greater airport capacity for London and the South East, including initiating the Let Britain Fly campaign — a 30-strong national coalition which achievedcampaign success, with government approving a new Heathrow runway.
+Our history: London First has consistently campaigned for sufficient airport capacity in London and the South East to meet demand, including initiating the Let Britain Fly campaign, a 30-strong national coalition which achieved campaign success, with government approving a new Heathrow runway.
+Today, we are working to support the sector return to the skies.